 Amount of Severance Pay

 No set amount of severance pay is required unless specified in a statute, union contract, company policy manual or employment contract.
-However, severance pay is frequently based on length of service (for example, a severance agreement might give each worker the right to one week’s pay for each year of service to the employer--other benefits, such as job counseling, might be included in an overall severance “package”).
+However, severance pay is frequently based on length of service (for example, a severance agreement might give each worker two week’s pay for each year of service to the employer--other benefits, such as job counseling, might be included in an overall severance “package”).

-If you are protected by the WARN Act the amount of severance will depend on how much notice you received.
-For example, if you only receive 5 days notice before being laid off, your employer must continue your wages for 55 days after you leave.
+If an employee is protected by the WARN Act the amount of severance will depend on how much notice was received.
+For example, if an employee only receive 5 days notice before being laid off, the employer must continue the wages for 55 more days.

-Since severance pay is usually part of a legal contract; you have the right to either, accept it, reject it, or negotiate a different contract.
-Keep in mind, however, that if you make a “counter offer,” the initial offer from your employer has been rejected and your employer is under no obligation to make the offer again.
+Since severance pay is usually part of a legal contract; the employee has the right to either, accept it, reject it, or negotiate a different contract.
+Keep in mind, however, that if you make a “counter offer,” the initial offer has been rejected.

 Enforcing Severance Agreements

-If you are entitled to severance pay, you can file a claim with the Labor Commissioner or file a claim in court.
-In many cases, it is necessary to go to court to obtain your severance pay.
+If an employee is entitled to severance pay, the employee can file a claim with the Labor Commissioner or file a claim in court.
+In many cases, it is necessary to go to court to obtain severance pay.
 For instance, if an employer’s severance pay policy is paid for by a fund that is covered by the Employee Retirement Income Security Act (ERISA), the Labor Commissioner will not accept a case to enforce this agreement.
-If the Labor Commissioner will not hear your case, you can usually go to court.
-If you are protected by the WARN Act and your employer refuses to pay continued wages or severance, you will have to go to court, not the Labor Commissioner, to recover the money.
 ERISA claims and WARN Act claims can only be filed in Federal court.
-Kletter Law Firm is experienced in determining your eligibility for pay, and in obtaining it from employers in court.
+Kletter Law LLP is very experienced negotiating severance pay.

 Release of Claims

-Often, employers will provide severance pay only if you sign a release of claims.
-A release of claims is a contract “waiving,” or giving up, any potential legal claims you may have against the employer based upon any legal theory for past acts.
+Often, employers will provide severance pay only if the employee signs a release of claims.
+A release of claims is a contract “waiving,” or giving up, any potential legal claims the employee may have against the employer based upon any legal theory for past acts.
 These contracts are generally legal and enforceable.
 Whether these releases are valid depends on the language in the release and the types of claims that the employer asks the worker to waive.
 There are several types of releases, and some claims that cannot be released.

 In the case of a release, the employee normally gives up the right to file potential legal claims.
 Sometimes, the consideration given by the employee could be something else, such as simply agreeing to work extra hours or stay on the job longer when he/she is not legally required to do so or agreeing to never seek employment with the company in the future.
-In return, the employer pays the employee something to which she is not already entitled, such as severance pay.
-It is a violation of the California Labor Code for your employer to ask you to release your claims in exchange for paying you for hours you have already worked, or in exchange for giving you benefits you are already owed.
+In return, the employer promises the employee something to which she is not already entitled, such as severance pay.
+It is a violation of the California Labor Code for the employer to ask an employee to release claims in exchange for paying wages for hours already worked, or in exchange for giving benefits are already owed.